microsoft/moaw/workshops/serverless-overview/workshop.md

 #### Python implementation

+In this version of the implementation, we will be using Python.
+So let's create an Azure Function with the Python runtime.

 ```bash
 # Create a serverless function app in the resource group.
 az functionapp create --name <function-name> \